-BCC in patients with Gorlin Syndrome is our first indication being studied in a Phase 2(b) trial which was launched in August of 2015, where we began recruiting and dosing subjects during the fourth quarter of 2015, and completed enrollment in the fourth quarter of 2017.
+Utilizing SUBA-Itraconazole to treat BCC in patients with Gorlin Syndrome was the first indication that we studied in a Phase 2(b) trial which was launched in August of 2015.
+We began recruiting and dosing subjects during the fourth quarter of 2015, and we completed enrollment in the fourth quarter of 2017.
 Individuals who were enrolled in this trial must have been diagnosed with Gorlin Syndrome and had numerous BCC tumors as well as met well-defined inclusion criteria in order to qualify for enrollment and treatment with SUBA-Itraconazole.

 Gorlin Syndrome is caused by a mutation in a gene called PTCH1.
 This mutation causes PTCH to lose its ability to inhibit SMO (a protein receptor of the Hedgehog pathway) which controls Hedgehog Pathway signaling.
 With SMO not being inhibited, BCCNS patients develop multiple BCC tumors over weeks, months and years on a continued basis.
 SUBA-Itraconazole is therefore being tested to study its ability to bind to SMO (itraconazole has demonstrated SMO binding in animal and human studies), thus inhibiting Hedgehog pathway activity which leads to the formation of the BCC tumors in these patients.
-The key objective of our ongoing Phase 2(b) trial is to demonstrate patient benefit by reducing tumor burden that requires on-going intervention for tumor growth via surgery and/or use of more toxic Hedgehog inhibitor therapies.
+The key objective of our Phase 2(b) trial was to demonstrate patient benefit by reducing tumor burden that requires on-going intervention for tumor growth via surgery and/or use of more toxic Hedgehog inhibitor therapies.
+Mayne Pharma assumed control of the SUBA-Itraconazole BCCNS program in December 2018 in exchange for (among other consideration) a 9% quarterly cash royalty on future net sales, if any, of SUBA-Itraconazole BCCNS in the United States.
+See "Certain Relationships and Related Party Transactions" for further information.